cpeaustriajc/cpeaustriajc.dev/src/pages/posts/devlog-one.md

 to expand it to be more than just animes, I wanted it to cover different genres of media like reality shows, etc.

-But instead of, finishing the project like a normal programmer, I decided to play with other technologies, and using the project as a way to test these tech.\
+But instead of finishing the project like a normal programmer, I decided to play with other technologies, and using the project as a way to test these tech.

-This is one of the few
+This is one of the few normal moments of a programmer, the itch to be able to try out something new, which is normal to any kind of person who has been working on something with that same "thing" in a long time.

+But that is okay, a software engineer shouldn't stop learning as there is always and will always be something new to learn and that is the fun part of programming!
+I personally do not get bored with the new technologies, programming languages, frameworks, libraries to try.

+My way of being able to moderate this urge is to realize to myself that:

+1. These are not widely adapted yet
+2. Not mature enough to be able to say it is ready to be deployed to production.
+3. Potentially has bugs that could be annoying to deal with!

+So, this is why sometimes, we have to lay back, think about these three; and start working at our project again!

 ## References: